Best Ski Resorts for Thanksgiving Weekend

 Stratton, Vermont

 Scheduled to open the day before Thanksgiving, Stratton Resort is the perfect family-friendly spot to enjoy the holiday away from home.
 Stratton will have a host of opening day festivities that you won’t just find at any ski destination, like the annual Gobble Gobble Wobble 5K run, held every year in the Stratton Village on Thanksgiving morning.
-Advanced registration is required, while families can sign up as a group to get the whole crew moving before the big evening feast.
+Advanced registration is required, and families can sign up as a group to get the whole crew moving before that evening’s big feast.
 Prizes will be awarded for the best costume and to the youngest and oldest runners.
 Guests can settle in for a traditional dinner at Table 43.1 after finishing the 5K.
 Reservations are required for the 4 p.m. and 6:15 p.m. seating.
+Plan ahead to secure your spot.

 » View Stratton Lodging Options